 Vera Mikyoung Hur is a Professor of Mathematics and Associate Chair for Faculty.
-She is the Philippe Tondeur Scholar in Mathematics and a Brad and Karen Smith Professorial Scholar of the College of Liberal Arts and Sciences, and a faculty affiliate of the Computational Science and Engineering program.
-She completed her PhD at Brown University in 2006, and was a CLE Moore Instructor at MIT in 2006-2009.
+She is the Philippe Tondeur Scholar in Mathematics and a Brad and Karen Smith Professorial Scholar of the College of Liberal Arts and Sciences.
+She is a faculty affiliate of the Computational Science and Engineering program.
 She was a Visiting Professor at Brown University in 2016-2017.

 - Differential Equations and Applied Mathematics

-Professor Hur puts together rigorous analysis, numerical computation, and modeling to address issues in the mathematical aspects of water waves: particularly, global regularity versus finite time singularities; the existence of traveling waves and their characterization; the stability and instability of traveling waves.
+Professor Hur puts together rigorous analysis, numerical computation, and modeling to address fundamental issues in the mathematical aspects of water waves: particularly, global regularity versus finite time singularities, and; the existence of traveling waves and their characterization; the stability and instability of traveling waves.
 Her projects emphasize large scale dynamics and genuinely nonlinear behaviors, such as breaking and peaking.

 Distinctions / Awards

-- Brad and Karen Smith Professorial Scholar, LAS, 2018
+- Brad and Karen Smith Professorial Scholar, University of Illinois, LAS, 2018

 - Philippe Tondeur Scholar in Mathematics, 2016